jeff-breece/jeff-breece.github.io/_posts/2024-07-03-how-to-build-a-custom-form-in-power-apps-with-atomic-design.markdown

 ### Form Structure

-For our implementation, the form is defined as a 'Template,' groups within the form are 'Organisms,' nodes within these groups are 'Molecules,' and the controls within the nodes are 'Atoms.'
+For our implementation, the form is defined as a 'Template,' groups within the form are 'Organisms,' Molecules within these groups are 'Molecules,' and the controls within the Molecules are 'Atoms.'
 Note this is not the actual product I built, but an overview of the methodology behind it.

 #### Form Template Components